UNT-RITS/Tutorials/Basic_Python/README.md

   **Cons**: Editing the code in this mode is hard as you have to move back to the previous commands or else you have to rewrite the whole command again.

+### **Online

-* **online on browser**: Installing PyCharm (or any software) can be a little difficult for a newbie.
+  #### **On browser**: Installing PyCharm (or any software) can be a little difficult for a newbie.
 Fortunately, there are many online resources to get familiar with the syntax and the features of Python before proceeding to install Python in the local machine.

   [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb) (“Colab”, for short) and [Jupyter Notebook](https://jupyter.org/try) are some of the most popular online platforms that allow you to write and execute Python in your browser.